Domas112/DevOpsDemo/README.md

 # DevOpsDemo
-A simple To Do web app deployment
+A simple To Do web app deployment demo

 Backend:
   ASP.NET Core